alkc/SHEsisPlus/README.md

 ## Introduction

-SHEsisPlus is a open source software package for analysis of genetic association, Hardy-weinberg equilibrium, linkage disequilibrium and haplotype construction at multiallelic polymorphism loci, compatible for both diploid and polyploid species.
+SHEsisPlus is an open source software package for the analysis of genetic association, Hardy-weinberg equilibrium, linkage disequilibrium and haplotype construction at multiallelic polymorphic loci, compatible with both diploid and polyploid species.
 The web-based version can be accessed via [SHEsisPlus web version](http://shesisplus.bio-x.cn/).

 ## What's new

-Compared to previous version of [SHEsis](http://analysis.bio-x.cn/myAnalysis.php), SHEsisPlus is compatitable for haploid, diploid and polyploid species.
-It can not only analyze case/control data, but also quantitative trait data.
-It provides various ways of P value adjustments, including Holm step-down, Sidak single-step, Sidak step-down, FDR and permutation tests.
-All these can be can be performed via the webui.
+Compared to the previous version of [SHEsis](http://analysis.bio-x.cn/myAnalysis.php), SHEsisPlus is compatible with haploid, diploid and polyploid species.
+Not only can it analyze case/control data, but also quantitative trait data.
+It provides various ways of P-value adjustments, including Holm step-down, Sidak single-step, Sidak step-down, FDR and permutation tests.
+All these can be can be performed via the web interface.

 ## Compile

-To build SHEsisPlus from source code, please first install [Boost C++ Library](http://www.boost.org).
+To build SHEsisPlus from source code, please first install the [Boost C++ Library](http://www.boost.org).

 ### Linux

-Modify makefile to specify the locations of Boost include files and libs.
+Modify the makefile to specify the locations of Boost include files and libs.
 Then type "make" in the souce code directory.

 ### Windows:
 Create a project in Microsoft visual studio.
 Add all the source files and header files EXCEPT unit test source files (\*\_test.cpp) to the current project.
-Modify the project properties and specify the path of Boost includefiles and libs.
+Modify the project properties and specify the path of Boost include files and libs.
 Then build it.

 <strong>Note:</strong> SHEsisPlus is developed and tested under Linux.
 Its behaviour under Windows is not guaranteed.
-If you want to compile it under Windows, we recommand you to build it within [Cygwin](https://www.cygwin.com/).
+If you want to compile it under Windows, we recommend you to build it within [Cygwin](https://www.cygwin.com/).

 ## Input format